There Are Several Paths to Membership Eligibility

 You must submit verification that you are enrolled full-time in an advanced post-professional program or APTA-accredited residency or fellowship program, or a postdoctoral research fellowship, know your anticipated completion date, and meet all of the qualifications for physical therapist membership (see above).Transition DPT students are not eligible for PT post-professional student membership.
 This member category is limited to five years for a doctoral program, two years for a master's program, and two years for an APTA-accredited post-professional residency or fellowship program, or postdoctoral research fellowship.
 Annually at renewal, members who are enrolled full time in an advanced post-professional program or APTA-accredited residency or fellowship program can continue to qualify for reduced dues.
 Join online (preferred) or access our member application form.
 Don’t forget your verification form.

 Students of Physical Therapy

 You must be enrolled in a PT or PTA program that is accredited or is seeking or has been granted candidacy status by CAPTE.
-Join online (preferred) or download an application form.
+Join online (preferred) or access our member application form.

 PT and PTA programs submitting student membership applications in bulk can fill out this Excel form and return it via email to StudentMembership@apta.org.
 Please do not include credit card information in your emailed submission.
 Check payments may be mailed to: American Physical Therapy Association ATTN: Membership, P.O.
 Box 75701, Baltimore MD 21275-5701.
 Call 800-999-2782, ext.
 3399, to make a bulk payment over the phone.